 The basic building blocks of the economics program are the two introductory courses.
-Introduction to Economic Analysis, normally taken first, introduces the student to the basic principles of economics by focusing on the question of whether a free market system does an effective and equitable job in utilizing a country's resources, or whether government intervention is needed to correct the market's failure.
+Introductory Microeconomics focuses on the question of how a market system functions to allocate society's scarce resources among competing uses, and when government policies may be necessary to improve the functioning of the market.
 Particular emphasis is placed on evaluating specific economic policies, such as the minimum wage and pollution control.
-Introductory Macroeconomics extends the analysis to encompass such national economic issues as unemployment, inflation, the banking and financial system, and international exchange rates and finance.
+Introductory Macroeconomics broadens the scope of analysis to study the aggregate performance of the economy, encompassing such issues as the growth of the economy, unemployment, inflation, the banking and financial system, and international exchange rates and finance.

-These courses are recommended for all students, regardless of their future interest in studying economics.
-The analytical tools learned -the economic "techniques of thinking"-will be a valuable resource for students who plan to enter such diverse fields as law, environmental studies, international relations, business and finance, decision sciences, history, political science, and public policy.
+These basic courses are recommended for all students, regardless of their future interest in studying economics.
+The analytical tools learned will be a valuable resource for students who plan to enter such diverse fields as law, environmental studies, international relations, business and finance, decision sciences, history, political science, and public policy.